collective/babble.client/README.txt

 babble.client needs a running zope instance with a configured babble.server messaging service. (see the babble.server README)

+NOTE: It's recommended that you run the babble.server messaging service in a separate server or Zeo Client.
+Running the client and server in the same instance sometimes causes the browser (and probably Zope/ZPublisher) to become unresponsive.

 IMPORTANT: The babble.server 'Chat Service' object *must* be created in the Zope root of a Zope instance, not in any Plone root.